Decline and modernization of the Ottoman Empire: Crimean War, 1853–1856

 The Crimean War (1853–1856) was part of a long-running contest between the major European powers for influence over territories of the declining Ottoman Empire.
 Britain and France successfully defended the Ottoman Empire against Russia.

 Most of the fighting took place when the allies landed on Russia's Crimean Peninsula to gain control of the Black Sea.
 There were smaller campaigns in western Anatolia, the Caucasus, the Baltic Sea, the Pacific Ocean and the White Sea.
 It was one of the first "modern" wars, as it introduced new technologies to warfare, such as the first tactical use of railways and the telegraph.
 The subsequent Treaty of Paris (1856) secured Ottoman control over the Balkan Peninsula and the Black Sea basin.
 That lasted until defeat in the Russo-Turkish War of 1877–1878.

 The Ottoman Empire took its first foreign loans on 4 August 1854, shortly after the beginning of the Crimean War.

 The war caused an exodus of the Crimean Tatars.
 From the total Tatar population of 300,000 in the Tauride Province, about 200,000 Crimean Tatars moved to the Ottoman Empire in continuing waves of emigration.
 Toward the end of the Caucasian Wars, 90% of the Circassians were exiled from their homelands in the Caucasus and settled in the Ottoman Empire.
-During the 19th century, there was an exodus to present-day Turkey by a large portion of Muslim peoples from the Balkans, Caucasus, Crimea and Crete, By the early 19th century, as many as 45% of the islanders may have been Muslim, had great influence in molding the country's fundamental features.
+During the 19th century, there was an exodus to present-day Turkey by a large portion of Muslim peoples from the Balkans, Caucasus, Crimea and Crete.
+By the early 19th century, as many as 45% of the islanders may have been Muslim, who had a great influence in molding the country's fundamental features.
 These people were called Muhacir under a general definition.
 By the time the Ottoman Empire came to an end in 1922, half of the urban population of Turkey was descended from Muslim refugees from Russia.
 Crimean Tatar refugees in the late 19th century played an especially notable role in seeking to modernize Turkish education.

 Armenians, 1860s

 Influenced by the Age of Enlightenment and the rise of nationalism under the Ottoman Empire, the Armenian national liberation movement developed in the early 1860s.
 The factors contributing to its emergence made the movement similar to that of the Balkan nations, especially the Greeks.
-The Armenian élite and various militant groups sought to improve and defend the mostly rural Armenian population of the eastern Ottoman Empire from the Muslims, but the ultimate goal was the creation of an Armenian state in the Armenian-populated areas controlled at the time by the Ottoman Empire and the Russian Empire.
+The Armenian elite and various militant groups sought to improve and defend the mostly rural Armenian population of Western Armenia the eastern Ottoman Empire from Muslims.
+The Armenian national liberation movement also sought to recreate an Armenian state in the Armenian-populated areas controlled at the time by the Ottoman and Russian empires.